-- 2. All cases identified during the Red Flag Screening shall continue to be reviewed at either critical junctures or every six months, whichever is sooner, until the review process formally concludes that the red flag designation is no longer warranted. - 3.
-The department, sheriffs' offices and contracted service providers shall develop a process for designating, recording, tracking and reviewing red flag cases.
-This process shall include a means by which to assess ongoing or new risk factors, pending permanency issues, recommendations and resolutions.
-The written process shall be distributed to the caseworker, the supervisor, ongoing service provider, the involved sheriff's offices and the zone program office. - (16) When supervision of a child has been terminated due to court ordered long-term custody to a relative or non-relative, the department or the contracted service provider shall ensure services are provided to support the placement, when requested by the caregiver or child.
-The services shall be provided in the geographic area where the child and caregiver reside whether or not it is in the Florida jurisdiction where long-term custody was ordered.
-Examples of such recommended services: - (a) Referrals for early education or child care services. - (b) Referrals for educational fee exemptions for children or youth who are receiving or, at the time of reaching age 18, were receiving a Relative Caregiver Program payment.
-These referrals shall be provided to the child or youth on "Undergraduate Fee Exemptions for Children in FC/IL/Adoptions", CF-FSP 5220, September 2004, incorporated by reference. - (17) Determination of Citizenship and Required Actions for Children Who Are Not U.S. Citizens. - (a) For each child adjudicated dependent due to abuse, neglect or abandonment, the Services Worker shall determine whether the child is an U.S. citizen.
+- under shelter status or in another emergency shelter home or facility.
+The court shall be notified of the change in placement within 24 hours of the removal. - (b) If the child is in a foster home or group care facility, he or she shall be placed with a relative or non-relative under shelter status or in another licensed setting.
+If the child is placed with a relative or non-relative, an emergency change of placement hearing shall be scheduled within twenty-four hours of the removal. - (c) If the child is in the court ordered custody of a relative, he or she shall be placed with another relative or non-relative under shelter status or in a shelter home or facility.
+An emergency shelter hearing shall be scheduled within twenty-four hours of the removal. - (15) "High Risk Tracking and Review" is a protocol that shall be locally developed by child protective investigations and contracted service provider staff and shall be utilized whenever children in a case are identified as being at high risk of repeat maltreatment.
+The protocol is intended to ensure that all child and parental risk and safety factors are thoroughly reviewed and considered in the process of decision-making at all critical case planning junctures in the life of the case. - (a) The protocol must include a supervisory review. - (b) The process must ensure that there is documented seamless review of safety and risk throughout the life of the case. - (c) Cases to be considered for a High Risk Case Review are those cases in which, at a minimum, critical injuries have occurred, a permanent or serious impairment is alleged or has occurred, or there has been a death or critical injury to another child in the family. - (17) Determination of Citizenship and Required Actions for Children Who Are Not U.S. Citizens. - (a) For each child adjudicated dependent due to abuse, neglect or abandonment, the Services Worker shall determine whether the child is an U.S. citizen.
 In other words, the Services Worker must determine whether the child has a birth certificate, passport, naturalization certificate or other evidence of U.S. citizenship. - 1.
 If the child is not an U.S. citizen, the Services Worker shall determine whether the permanency plan for the child will include remaining in the United States.
 This shall include the determination of whether there is an option for a safe reunification with the parent or legal guardian who may be located in another country.
-The consideration of whether the parents or legal guardian can successfully complete a case plan to the extent that the risk to the child has been eliminated shall also include a discussion of how or why the child initially came to the United States and whether a home study in the child's country of origin can be conducted. - 2.
+This includes a consideration of whether the parents or legal guardian can successfully complete a case plan. - 2.
 If the permanency plan will include the child remaining in the United States, and the child is in need of documentation to effectuate this plan, the Services Worker shall refer the case to an authorized legal services immigration provider for a determination as to whether the child "may be eligible for special immigrant juvenile (SIJ) status [see 8 CFR 204.11(a)] or other immigration relief.